 As a kid, I didn't mind eating peas and carrots if they were baked into a delicious, savory pie!
 Maybe you can use this trick to get your kids to eat vegetables too?

-To make the recipe even more simple, swap the peas and carrots for 1 ¾ cups frozen mixed vegetables.
+- Swap the peas and carrots for 1 ¾ cups frozen mixed vegetables.

-You can even use lima beans or cut up green beans in place of the peas if you're not a fan.
+- Use lima beans or cut up green beans in place of the peas if you're not a fan.
 I get it, I know a lot of picky eaters!

-You could also try parsnips instead of carrots if you have them leftover, or use some sweet potatoes with the regular potatoes for a touch of sweetness.
+- Use some sweet potatoes with the regular potatoes for a touch of sweetness.

 Can I use gluten-free pie crust?